Can I feed my dog rice and chicken every day? – What should dogs eat?

 Most people reach for a chicken and rice diet when their dog is sick.
 The reason behind this is because of how simple the ingredients are.

-How Do I Make Chicken and Rice for My Dog?
-Is it Hard?
+How Do I Make Chicken and Rice for my Dog, Is it Hard?

 If you do choose to feed your pup chicken and rice, whether it be in conjunction with other foods to supplement what this meal lacks, or your pup is ill and needing something easily digestible here are a few things to keep in mind and the steps involved in making this meal.